“There is no destination to reach, because we are the destination.” — Joseph Rain

 Throughout this journey I could always see the day’s destination once I got within a few miles of the village/city.
 It was the spires of the church that hovered above the landscape, that called me to it with hope that the end of the day was near.

 When I approached the final landmark–Santiago de Compostela–it was nothing like that, just urban sprawl.
 I briefly saw the Cathedral, but it disappeared, never to be seen again until I turned a corner and the plaza opened before me.
 It’s strange when what you expect doesn’t turn out to be what happens.
-On top of. that I wasn’t ready for the hordes of tourists and what the negative part of me calls the “pseudo-peregrinos”–those people (mainly groups of people) who only walked or biked the last 60 miles, the minimum to get a Compostela (certificate of completion).
+On top of that, I wasn’t ready for the hordes of tourists and the many (mainly groups of people) who only walked or biked the last 60 miles, the minimum to get a Compostela (certificate of completion).

 So my arrival wasn’t the emotional, fall on your knees or whoup it up sort of thing I anticipated it would be.
 And that seems to be pretty much the same with other peregrinos.
-The only ones I see whoupping it up are those who didn’t walk as far as I did…the “pseudo-peregrinos.”
+The only ones I see whoupping it up are those who didn’t walk as far as I did, or who arrived on bicycles.

-I arrived at noon Saturday, just as Mass was starting so I hurriedly checked my backpack at the tour office and went to church.
-It was standing room only and at very beautiful, even if it was in Spanush–like all the services here are–but the nun who was the cantor had a voice like an angel and the pipe organ really piped it out.
+I arrived at noon Saturday, just as Mass was starting so I hurriedly checked my backpack at the tourist office and went to church.
+It was standing room only and a very beautiful, event–like all the services here are–but the nun who was the cantor had a voice like an angel and the pipe organ really piped it out.
 At the end of the service they burned incense in a huge silver container called a Botafumiero.

 The Botafumeiro is suspended from a pulley mechanism in the dome on the roof of the church.
 I read that the current pulley mechanism was installed in 1604.